storybookjs/ember/MIGRATION.md

 #### V7 Store API changes for addon authors

-The Story Store in v7 mode is async, so syncronous story loading APIs no longer work.
+The Story Store in v7 mode is async, so synchronous story loading APIs no longer work.
 In particular:

 - `store.fromId()` has been replaced by `store.loadStory()`, which is async (i.e. returns a `Promise` you will need to await).
 - `store.raw()/store.extract()` and friends that list all stories require a prior call to `store.cacheAllCSFFiles()` (which is async).
 This will load all stories, and isn't generally a good idea in an addon, as it will force the whole store to load.